Atheer-Ganayem/SnapWS/README.md

 **SnapWS is a minimal WebSocket library for Go.**

-It takes care of ping/pong, close frames, connection safety, rate limiting, and lifecycle management so you can just connect, read, and write — without boilerplate or extra complexity.
+It takes care of ping/pong, close frames, connection safety, rate limiting, room management and many other things. so you can just connect, read, and write — without boilerplate or extra complexity.

 > 🧠 **Why?**
-> Using [gorilla/websocket](https://github.com/gorilla/websocket) often felt like overkill.
-You had to write a lot of code, worry about race conditions, manually handle timeouts, and understand the WebSocket protocol more deeply than necessary.
+> Tired of using [gorilla/websocket](https://github.com/gorilla/websocket) and handling ping/pong, rate, limiting, rooms, thread-safety, broadcasting, and many other things by yourself?
+SnapWS will take care of all of that and let you focus on your app logic.
 >
-> `snapws` handles the boring stuff for you — so you can **just send and receive messages**.
+> `snapws` handles the boring stuff for you.

 ---